paparaeluiza/paparaeluiza.github.io/_posts/epitome/2015-12-10-last-month.md

 ---
 I struggled to write this post for about 5 days.
 I admit that my internship ended almost a month ago, but I was not ready to say goodbye to the Spinning Intern.
 The thing is that even thought the future of the blog seems uncertain I will be forever the Spinning Intern who documented her experiences, and shared with the external world her thoughts.

-Why it took so much time to write this last post, I guess because I needed time to say goodbye and to find another project that can use all my energy.
+Why it took so much time to write this last post, I guess because I needed time to say goodbye and find another project that I can use all my energy on.
 My focus at this moment is on my final assignment, that represents the end of my student life (hopefully:pray:), a new beginning and maybe bigger challenges.

 How I end this experience, is by reviewing all the activities I took part in and all the wisdom I gather.
 I laughed and I danced, I got scared and I got confused, I made new friends and I opened new doors.